xrrocha/xrecords/doc/intro.md

 ```

 Because this logic doesn't ever change it's referred to as a *frozen spot*.
-In our framework, the `Copier` (shown in light blue) is a frozen spot.

 The portions of the aplication that *can* change are called, correspondingly,
 *hot spots*.
-In our framework the relevant hot spot interfaces
+In our framework they are:
-(shown in light red) are:

 - `Source`.
 This interface has implementations for all supported formats
 - `Destination`.
 This interface has implementations for all supported formats